If you have a few days in Paris, here are some things to do!

 Paris is one of my favourite cities, and I never tire of walking without a plan just following my curiosity.
 I've organized this post thematically.

-WORDS IN PROGRESS
+-- WORDS IN PROGRESS -- (article under construction)

 Churches